MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/stores/stores-and-sales.md

 }
 ```

-The `LogSuccess` callback in this example gets a full description of all items in the store, their prices in the store, and any additional metadata stored within the store itself.
+The `LogSuccess` callback in this example receives a [GetStoreItemsResult](xref:titleid.playfabapi.com.client.title-widedatamanagement.getstoreitems#getstoreitemsresult) that contains a full description of all the items in the store, their *store* prices, and any additional metadata contained in the store itself.

 ### Best practice